kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 ## Summary

 This KEP proposes decoupling the `PodGroup` API from the `Workload` API by introducing `PodGroup` as a standalone runtime object.
-In the [current design](https://github.com/kubernetes/enhancements/tree/master/keps/sig-scheduling/4671-gang-scheduling), PodGroups are embedded within the Workload spec, which creates challenges around immutability, scaling, and lifecycle management.
-Under this proposal, the following changes are proposed:
+In [alpha1 design](https://github.com/kubernetes/enhancements/tree/master/keps/sig-scheduling/4671-gang-scheduling) for gang scheduling, PodGroups were embedded within the Workload spec, which creates challenges around immutability, scaling, and lifecycle management.
+Under this proposal, the following changes are proposed as alpha2:

 - `Workload` becomes a static template defining scheduling hierarchy and scheduling policy definition that specifies what workload behavior should be applied
 - `PodGroup` becomes a runtime self-contained runtime scheduling unit for a group of pods that encapsulates both the